FoelliX/BREW/README.md

 ## Usage
 Our wiki contains [tutorials](https://github.com/FoelliX/BREW/wiki) on how to use BREW.
-However, in order to execute benchmark the underlying [AQL-System](https://github.com/FoelliX/AQL-System) must be configured.
+However, in order to execute benchmarks the underlying [AQL-System](https://github.com/FoelliX/AQL-System) must be configured.
-A tutorial that explains the configuration process can be found: [here](https://github.com/FoelliX/AQL-System/wiki).
+A tutorial that explains the configuration process can be found: [here](https://github.com/FoelliX/AQL-System/wiki/Configuration).

 ## Publications